If you buy through links on our site, we may earn an affiliate commission. Details

 Flat Face: Keeping the pickleball paddle hitting surface parallel to the net.

-Foot Fault: On the pickleball serve, at least one foot behind the baseline; neither foot may contact the baseline or court until after the ball is struck, breaking either of these rules is a serving foot fault.
+Foot Fault: On the pickleball serve, at least one foot must be behind the baseline; neither foot may contact the baseline or court until after the ball is struck, breaking either of these rules is a serving foot fault.
 A Non-Volley Zone foot fault is when volleying a ball, the player steps in the Non-Volley Zone or steps on the line of the NVZ.

 Forehand: Paddle stroke on the same side of the body as you are holding the paddle.
-A right handed player’s forehand would start with their right hand behind them and follow-through across their body.
+A right-handed player’s forehand would start with their right hand behind them and follow-through across their body.

-Game: A series of points played until one team has accumulated 11 points (winning by 2 points.
-Some pickle-ball tournaments play games to 15 or 21 points (win by 2).
+Game: A series of points played until one team has accumulated 11 points (winning by 2 points).
+Some pickleball tournaments play games to 15 or 21 points (win by 2).

 Groundstroke: Hitting the ball after one bounce (compare to a volley which is hit midair).